Eye on Air finishes the AirBrush project

 Eye on Air AirBrush project receives EU funding

-Eye on Air has been awarded an SME Instrument Phase 2 grant of € 1,070,000 for its AirBrush project under grant agreement GA 811977.
-The goal of the AirBrush project is to develop a shoe explosives device for the screening of shoes for traces of explosives.
+In 2018, Eye on Air was awarded an SME Instrument Phase 2 grant of € 1,070,000 for its AirBrush project under grant agreement GA 811977.
+The goal of the AirBrush project was to develop a shoe explosives device for the screening of shoes for traces of explosives.

 , the European Executive Agency for Small and Medium-sized Enterprises.